-Other than the FDA approval for PEDMARK® received in the United States in September 2022, we have no other product candidates in the development stage.
+Other than the FDA approval for PEDMARK® received in the United States in September 2022 and in the European Commission in June 2023 of PEDMARQSI®, we have no other product candidates in the development stage.
 We have only recently demonstrated our ability, or our ability to arrange for a third party, to manufacture a commercial scale medicine and conduct the sales and marketing activities necessary to commercialize a product.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had more experience commercializing PEDMARK®.
 In addition, as a relatively new commercial stage business, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
 To be profitable, we will need to continue to successfully transition from a company with a research and development focus to a company capable of supporting commercial activities.
 Ultimately, we may not be successful in such a transition.